On Howland time-independent formulation of CP-divisible quantum evolutions: Summary

 \section{Summary}

-We constructed an infinite-dimensional generalized space of states suited for representing a CP-divisible dynamics of open quantum systems governed by periodic Lindbladian in Weak Coupling Limit regime.
+In this paper we presented a formal construction of generalized space of states suited for representing a CP-divisible dynamics of finite-dimensional open quantum systems governed by periodic Lindbladian in Weak Coupling Limit regime.
 As was shown in previous section, the general solution of MME may be expressed via one-parameter CP-divisible contraction semigroup acting on this space, generated by a generalized, unbounded Lindbladian.
-We already stressed that this approach shares many similarities with, and therefore is an extension of, unitary (Hamiltonian) time-independent formalism.
-In the unitary case, one relies on generalized, self adjoint, infinite dimensional Floquet Hamiltonian $H_F$, which generates a group of unitary evolution operators $e^{-i\tau H_F}$ on the generalized space of states, which is chosen to be also a Hilbert space.
+We already stressed that this approach shares many similarities with, and therefore is an extension of, unitary (Hamiltonian) time-independent formalism by Howland and others.
+In the unitary case, one relies on generalized, self-adjoint, infinite dimensional Floquet Hamiltonian, which generates a \emph{group} of unitary evolution operators on the generalized space of states, which by natural construction is also a Hilbert space.
 The resulting dynamics, after ``projecting'' back on the Hilbert space of a system, remains unitary (see the references for details).
-The case of CP-divisible dynamics seems to be no different: Floquet Lindbladian $\mathcal{L}$ becomes an analogue of Floquet Hamiltonian and the semigroup which it generates is a contraction $C_0$-semigroup of completely positive and trace preserving maps on Bochner space, while the ``projected'' dynamical map remains CP-divisible, as expected.
-Shifted Floquet quasienergies, i.e. the point spectrum of $H_F$, are replaced by point spectrum of $\mathcal{L}$, however they still play similar role in the formalism.
-This allows to expect even more apparent similarities between unitary and dissipative approaches after extending the time-independent formalism to the case of \emph{quasiperiodic Lindbladians}, which seems as a natural direction of further research (such generalization was already shown to be possible in unitary case, at least for Lyapunov-Perron reducible systems; see \cite{Verdeny2016}).
+The case of CP-divisible dynamics seems to be no different: Floquet Lindbladian $\mathcal{L}$ becomes an analogue of Floquet Hamiltonian and the semigroup which it generates is a contraction $C_0$-semigroup of completely positive and trace preserving maps on Bochner space, while the ``projected'' dynamical map on $\matrd_1$ remains CP-divisible, completely positive and trace preserving, as expected.
+Shifted Floquet quasienergies, i.e.~the point spectrum of Floquet Hamiltonian, are replaced by point spectrum of $\mathcal{L}$, however they still play similar role in the formalism.